williamhuang3/ml-based-drug-identifier/README.md

-This predicted IC50 value can be useful in that we can attempt to gauge a compound's bioactivity towards a certain inhibitor without having to actually experimentally determine the IC50, saving costs and increasing the accessibility of IC50 data.
+This predicted IC50 value can be useful in that we can attempt to gauge a compound's bioactivity towards a certain inhibitor without having to actually experimentally determine the IC50, saving R&D costs and increasing the accessibility of IC50 data.

 Creators: William Huang